nil-andreu/dr-ecommerce/README.md

 ```
 Note that the password does not appear.

+For postman, we set the content-type in the Headers of application/json.
+Then we go to the Body part, and select Raw.
+Here, we can see that if we post empty braces {}.
+For the api/user/ will return the error that email and password are required.

 Remember that for the login, we have to make a POST request.